Yandex Cloud

 • Endpoint parameters → Connection settings: Managed cluster

-Select a target cluster from the list and specify its connection settings.
+Select your target cluster from the list and specify its connection settings.

-3. Create a transfer of the Snapshot and replication type that will use the endpoints you created.
+3. Create a transfer of the Snapshot and replication type that will use the new endpoints.

 1. In the data-transfer-mmy-mch.tf file, set the transfer_enabled variable to 1.